 To reiterate, apply for a card either:

-- If you have a full-time income, you should have your choice of the best credit cards available.
+If you have a full-time income, you should have your choice of some of the best credit cards available.

 If you do not have any credit history, getting your first credit card can be a catch-22.
 You need one to build credit but you can’t get one without credit history.

 Consider visiting a branch of the bank where you have a checking account.
 Talk to somebody in person and tell them you don’t have a credit history but want to start building one with a credit card.
 They may be able to get you started with a low-limit credit card or they may offer you a secured credit card—an account that requires you have cash in a bank account to cover any purchases you make with the card.

 Unlike a debit card, secured credit cards do build your credit.
 And, in most cases, you can ask your bank to upgrade your account after a year or so of responsible usage.

 You can also apply for a secured credit card online.
 These cards are designed for applicants building credit and require a security deposit before you begin using the card.
 After a year or so of responsible use, you’ll get the deposit back and can upgrade to a regular “unsecured” credit card.